Chapter 13 : Destination Downhill

 A shrill scream interrupted, and Bea dropped the last vial in the tub.
 Rose?
 Wide-eyed, she dashed outside.

 Lucy and Rose were staring at the doorway.
-There stood Scorpius with a pained wince, his hands pressed against the side of his head in a futile attempt to salvage his eardrums.
+There stood Scorpius with a pained wince, his hands pressed against the side of his head in an attempt to salvage his eardrums.
 "Oh yeah, I forgot Mad-Eye Weasley lives here, too," he muttered, lowering his arms.